 The choice of cremation urn also depends on what you plan to do with your beloved’s remains.
 Are you planning to display the cremated ashes in an urn at home?
 Or are you going to scatter them in a place that was meaningful to the deceased?
 Your decision on a final resting place plays a significant role in the selection of a cremation urn:

 • Display at home – if you prefer to keep your loved one’s ashes in the home you should get a display urn.
 With so many materials and styles to choose from, cremation display urns are easy to customize so it shouldn’t be too difficult to find an urn that matches your interior design tastes.
 Cremation urns can also be designed to resemble pieces of art or symbols that represent the deceased’s personality, e.g., motorcycle urns, holiday ornament urns, golf ball urns, etc. Pick a display urn that isn’t fragile and place it in a low-traffic area in the home, or create a special memorial space for the cremation urn.
+Pick a display urn that isn’t fragile and place it in a low-traffic area in the home, or create a special memorial space for the cremation urn.
+Oaktree Memorials has a one-of-a-kind collection of urns designed to fit within your home.

 • Scattering Ashes – lightweight cremation urns are best for scattering ashes because they are easy to carry and hold.
 Keep in mind that if you are traveling by air to the scattering location, some airlines don’t allow cremated remains in checked luggage.
 Per airport security requirements, the cremated ashes will have to pass through the X-ray machine.
 Wooden or plastic urns are recommended for these situations.